 Are you the type of person who micromanages and fixates during times of high stress and anxiety?
 Then you’ll have to be all the more deliberate about letting things go.
 Strategize about the types of things that help you to relax and do them ahead of time or build them into the day/activity.

 Case in point, normally this level of mess and disaster would stress me out…

 But knowing the activity was going to be a messy and time-consuming ordeal, I strategized by making a latte, turning on some music, and reassuring myself there will be plenty of time to clean my children and my kitchen afterward.

 A surefire way to make yourself smile is to watch your kids having fun.
 While it may be hard to feel the wonder and excitement of the holidays yourself, there is no better reminder than seeing it through your children’s eyes.

 Let them make a mess, let them bend the rules, let them laugh, let them stay up late, let them be creative, and let them enjoy themselves.
 Be hands-on and engage with them, talk to them, maybe tell them why this tradition has been special for you and your loved ones.
 You’re keeping the tradition going for them, so really make it for them.

 5. Remember the tradition/activity is special even if it’s not perfect or ‘the same’

 Upholding tradition after someone dies or during times of high stress is hard because we often want things to be the same or perfect.
 But by virtue of the fact that someone important is missing, things cannot be the same.
 Try to be present and focus on enjoying the moments rather than the end result.

-Seriously, I mean if these aren’t the most ugly and imperfect Christmas cookies to have ever happened, I don’t know what are.
+Seriously, I mean if these aren’t the ugliest and imperfect Christmas cookies to have ever happened, I don’t know what are.